 The MIA argues for Interior Architecture as a unique body of knowledge, with a distinct discourse, canon, and set of methodologies, filtered through the lens of art and architectural criticism and theory.
 As contemporary architectural practice continues to focus on issues of technology, technique, urbanism, and other aspects of exteriority, the MIA program looks to advance the role of the human condition in the discourse, and to argue for the social, cultural, material, sensorial, and communicative realms of design.

-Woodbury School of Architecture offers two Master of Interior Architecture programs:
+Woodbury School of Architecture offers a Master of Interior Architecture Degree

 Students who possess baccalaureate degrees in any discipline can enter the Master of Interior Architecture 3-year track, while students who possess baccalaureate degrees in Interior Architecture, Interior Design, Environmental Arts, or Architecture are eligible to enter the Master of Interior Architecture 2-year track.

 Both the 2-year and the 3-year tracks would be considered terminal degrees.